NSW E-scooter Shared Scheme Trial

 Project information

-In response to the growing popularity of e-scooters and the need to safely manage their use, the Minister for Infrastructure, Cities and Active Transport Rob Stokes announced that Transport will enable a trial of e-scooter shared schemes.
+In response to the growing popularity of e-scooters and the need to safely manage their use, the NSW Government is working closely with NSW councils to enable trials of e-scooter shared schemes.

 Trial Locations